shatter ●●●○○

 1. [intransitive and transitive] to break suddenly into very small pieces, or to make something break in this way

-shatter into The plate hit the floor, and shattered into tiny bits.
 The explosion shattered the building.2. [transitive] to completely destroy or ruin something such as someone’s beliefs or life:

-A tragic accident shattered her dreams of Olympic glory.
-A few weeks in a tiny damp room soon shattered his illusions about university life. people whose lives have been shattered by war3. shatter the silence/peace if a loud noise shatters the silence or peace, it is suddenly heard:
+A few weeks in a tiny damp room soon shattered his illusions about university life. people whose lives have been shattered by war3. shatter the silence/peace

 The silence was shattered by a warning shout.
 [TahlilGaran] Dictionary of Contemporary English ▲

-Collocations shatter verbI. break into very small pieces ADV. completely PHRASES shatter (sth) into pieces The mirror shattered into a thousand pieces.
+Collocationsshatter verbI. break into very small pieces ADV. completely PHRASES shatter (sth) into pieces The mirror shattered into a thousand pieces.
 [TahlilGaran] Collocations Dictionary ▲

 shatter II. destroy sth completely ADV. completely an event that completely shattered her life